- 1 Purpose

 All overtime to be worked must be authorised by the Delegate prior to commencement of the overtime.

-Claims for payment of additional hours worked must be submitted to Human Resources for payment processing.
+Claims for payment of additional hours worked must be submitted to the People Portfolio for payment processing.

 Overtime is the time an Employee works in excess of:

 - 10 hours in a single work period; or

 - 36 hours in a seven day work cycle.

 A professional Employee at or below Professional Level 8, will be eligible for payment for overtime worked, as follows:

 - All overtime worked up to 40 hours in a work cycle from Monday to Friday will be paid at the Employee's ordinary rates;